Why every carpenter and DIY-er love jigsaw?

 Looking for a Perfect jigsaw for cutting plywood?
 Check Bellow list-

 No products found.

 - There are huge chances of flying particles while cutting plywood.
 So, use eyewear and dust masks to protect from flying particles.

 - Don’t push the jigsaw hard.
 It can break blade teeth.

 - Don’t use the jigsaw near other persons.
 Keep them away for a certain distance.

 - Always use a new blade for cutting plywood.

 - Lubricate your jigsaw before every use.

 - Operate your jigsaw in a dry place.
 It is an electrical device.
-So, a wet area may cause short-circuit.
+So, a wet area may cause a short-circuit.

 I hope you are now getting the proper idea to cut plywood with a jigsaw without splintering.
-Finally, I can suggest you to use splinter guard, to solve the problem if you are a regular jigsaw user.
+Finally, I can suggest you use a splinter guard, to solve the problem if you are a regular jigsaw user.
 It is a long-term usable tool and user-friendly too.